highwingio/airfoil/README.md

 ```

 ### ActiveRecord
-Add the `airfoil-activerecord' gem to your Gemfile.
+Add the `airfoil-activerecord` gem to your Gemfile.
 This provides a single middleware:

 - `DatabaseConnection` - Check a connection in/out and enable the query cache per handler
 ```ruby